schlegel11/MobileCoach/README.md

 * Java (8 or newer) SDK
 * Web application server (Apache Tomcat 8 or newer/compatible)
 * Web application server configured to listen on port 80 (HTTP) and 443 (HTTPS) with a valid or self-signed certificate
-* MongoDB (2.6.x or newer, but lower than 3.x.x) installation with enabled user authentication, a created database and configured user
+* MongoDB (2.6.x or newer) installation with enabled user authentication, a created database and configured user
 * [Eclipse IDE for Java EE Developers](https://eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2) (Project files included in repository)
 * [Apache Ivy Eclipse Integration](http://ant.apache.org/ivy/ivyde/) (already included in some distributions)
 * [Project Lombok Eclipse Integration](http://projectlombok.org) (Can be installed using a double-click on the **.jar** file)